Disney’s Animal Kingdom Lodge — Deluxe Resort — Walt Disney World

-Disney’s Animal Kingdom Lodge is a deluxe resort hotel adjacent to Disney’s Animal Kingdom.
+Disney’s Animal Kingdom Lodge is a Deluxe Resort hotel proximal to Disney’s Animal Kingdom.
 It opened April 16, 2001.
-The Lodge itself is called the Jambo House.
-Designed by Peter Dominick, of Wilderness Lodge fame, AKL recreates the feel of a South African wildlife reserve lodge.
+The main lodge and its adjacent rooms are called Jambo House.
+(A smaller Disney Vacation Club section of the Resort is called Kidani Village.)
+Designed by Peter Dominick (designer of Wilderness Lodge fame), AKL recreates the feel of a South African wildlife reserve lodge.
 Rooms follow the Kraal African village design, a semicircle concept, offering a view of close to 100 grazing animals and 130 birds on the property and in the private savannas.

-Like Disney other resorts, AKL has a distinctive theme carried throughout its architecture, landscape and interior designs.
-As you drive up to the resort, all you see is a small gathering of huts.
-The incredible size of the resort is hidden from the front, so it will be like driving up to a small safari village.
+Like other Disney Resorts, AKL has a distinctive theme carried throughout its architecture, landscape, and interior design.
+As you drive up to the Resort, the large building appears to be a gathering of huts.
+The incredible size of the Resort is hidden from the front, so it simulates driving up to a small safari village.

 Tell me more about the look and feel of Disney’s Animal Kingdom Lodge.

-The Lodge is 6 stories tall.
-You enter the expansive lobby on the 3rd floor of the resort.
-There is a huge picture window which looks out upon 30 acres of land.
-From here, you can walk out onto an elevated viewing area (Arusha Rock) and enjoy the roaming animals.
+There is a huge picture window at the far end of the lobby that looks out over 30 acres of land.
+From here, you can walk out onto an elevated viewing area called Arusha Rock and enjoy the roaming animals.

-All three savannas are special areas built specifically for the AKL and are separate from Disney’s Animal Kingdom.
-There are over 100 Sand Live Oak trees and 35,000 shrubs in the savannas.
+All three savannas are specially-built areas that are just for AKL and are separate from Disney’s Animal Kingdom.
+There are over 100 Sand Live Oak trees and 35,000 shrubs on the savannas.
 Seeds for many of the plants were supplied from Africa.

-Throughout the rest of the lobby, there are examples of authentic architecture and design, from thatched ceilings to golden tones reflecting the richness and diversity of an African landscape.
-Rich wood tones surround a large mud fireplace and natural lighting will celebrate dawn and dusk with features that accentuate spectacular sunrises and sunsets.
+Throughout the lobby, there are examples of authentic architecture and design, from thatched ceilings to golden tones reflecting the richness and diversity of an African landscape.
+Rich wood tones surround a large mud fireplace, and natural lighting will celebrate dawn and dusk with features that accentuate spectacular sunrises and sunsets.